Key Takeaways

 Crypto traders are taxed similarly to other crypto businesses.
 This can involve income tax, and potentially Corporation Tax, Stamp Duty, VAT, and National Insurance contributions.
 Due to the complexities, consulting a crypto tax expert is a seriously good idea.

-A crypto trader is generally as a sole trader for tax purposes.
+A crypto trader is generally treated as a sole trader for tax purposes.
 Profits are considered trading income, and expenses are tax-deductible.

 Year-end calculations involve tallying income, expenses, and portfolio value changes.
 Profits are subject to relevant business taxes and added to overall taxable income.
 Losses may be deductible from other income.